RandomInternetPreson/Lucid_Vision/README.md

    They have different and smaller models to choose from: https://github.com/deepseek-ai/DeepSeek-VL?tab=readme-ov-file#3-model-downloads

-6. If you want to use Phi-3-vision-128k-instruct, download it here: https://huggingface.co/microsoft/Phi-3-vision-128k-instruct
+6. If you want to use **Phi-3-vision-128k-instruct**, download it here: https://huggingface.co/microsoft/Phi-3-vision-128k-instruct

-7. If you want to use paligemma-3b, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)
+7. If you want to use **paligemma-3b**, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)

    Read this blog on how to inference with the model: https://huggingface.co/blog/paligemma

-8. If you want to use MiniCPM-Llama3-V-2_5, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5
+8. If you want to use **MiniCPM-Llama3-V-2_5**, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5

-   The 4-bit verison of the model can be downloaded here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-int4
+   The **4-bit** verison of the model can be downloaded here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-int4

    **Notes about 4-bit MiniCPM:**
    *  It might not look like the model fully unloads from vram, but it does and the vram will be reclaimed if another program needs it
-   *  Your directory needs to have the term "int4" in it, this is how the extension identifies the 4bit nature of the model
+   *  Your directory folder where the model is stored needs to have the term "int4" in it, this is how the extension identifies the 4bit nature of the model

 10. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```
 {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",
-    "python_exec": "(fill_In)/installer_files/env/bin/python",
-    "cli_script_path": "(fill_In)/repositories/DeepSeek-VL/cli_chat.py",
-    "model_path": "(fill_In)",
     "cuda_visible_devices": 0,
     "default_vision_model": "phiVision",
 	 "phiVision_model_id": "(fill_In)",
     "paligemma_model_id": "(fill_In)",
     "paligemma_cpu_model_id": "(fill_In)",
-    "minicpm_llama3_model_id": "(fill_In)"
+    "minicpm_llama3_model_id": "(fill_In)",
+    "deepseek_vl_model_id": "(fill_in)"
 }
 ```
 If your install directory is /home/username/Desktop/oobLucidVision/text-generation-webui/  the config file will look like this for example: